ProNilabh/nalapro-project/README.md

 - **Experiments (Weights & Biases):** https://wandb.ai/nilabhpandey7-hslu/nalapro-project
 - **Report:** [`docs/report.pdf`](docs/report.pdf)

-This project takes one text-classification task — sorting 20 Newsgroups posts into their topic — and solves it with four different families of methods, so I can see how much each step actually adds.
+This project takes one text-classification task, sorting 20 Newsgroups posts into their topic, and solves it with four different families of methods, so I can see how much each step actually adds.
 The progression goes from classical word features (Word2Vec and TF-IDF) to a fine-tuned BERT, then a domain-adapted BERT, then a Llama-3 model used by prompting, and finally a cheaply fine-tuned Llama-3 using QLoRA as a bonus.

 ## The task